JustinNew/python/README.md

 ### Default Arguments

   - All required parameters must be placed before any default arguments.
 Simply because they are mandatory, whereas default arguments are not.
+    - Positional arguments must be before default.
+    - Position of positional arguments is important.
+    - Default arguments must be after positional arguments.
+    - Position of default arguments is not important.